 Phytonutrients interact with our genes to influence phenotypic expression, reduce inflammation, improve mitochondrial function, support detoxification, balance hormones and more.
 A few common examples include Epigallocatechin gallate (EGCG) in green tea, glucosinolates in broccoli, and curcumin in turmeric.

 Phytochemicals differ from macro- and micronutrients in plants, in that a lack of a specific phytonutrient does not necessarily cause disease.
 For example, an extreme lack of dietary ascorbic acid results in scurvy, but a lack of EGCG does not result in any specific disease.
-That said, phytonutrients do provide many benefits, and their absence in a human diet contributes to age-related and chronic conditions.
+That said, phytonutrients do provide many benefits, and a diet lacking in phytocnutrients contributes to age-related and chronic conditions.

 HTB contains an impressive array of phytonutrients with beneficial effects on lipid metabolism, immune regulation, and blood sugar metabolism due to its soluble fibers and d-chiro-inositol (Huda MN et al. Food Chem.
 2021).

 The discovery of 2-HOBA, also called salicylamine, is causing particular excitement.
 It is a naturally-occurring, lipophilic analog of vitamin B6 (pyridoxine) (Davies SS, Zhang LS.
 Curr Pharmacol Rep. 2017).
 HTB appears to the only food source of this compound.

 Preclinical trials suggest that 2-HOBA protects against cellular damage by scavenging reactive carbonyl species.
 According to a 2019 research summary by the Alzheimer’s Drug Discovery Foundation, it may also protect against cognitive decline stemming from age-related increases in brain lipid oxidation.